Cathy Bennett (Irish politician)

-Cathy Bennett (born 1973/1974) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Cavan–Monaghan constituency since the 2024 general election.
+Cathy Bennett (born 1973/1974) is an Irish Sinn Féin politician who has been a TD for Cavan–Monaghan since the 2024 general election.

 Bennett has a degree in bio-pharmaceutical science.
 She previously worked in a laboratory in Castleblaney and is now a theatre manager in Monaghan town.

 She was a member of Monaghan County Council from 2014 to 2024 for the Monaghan area.